pauljwil/recipes-online/README.md

    MONGODB_COLLECTION_NAME=<collection-name>
    ```
 8. From the `server` directory, run `go run main.go` to build and run the
-   recipes-online backend.
+   Recipes Online backend.
 9. From the `client` directory, run `npm install` to install dependencies.
-10. Run `npm start` to start the recipes-online frontend.
+10. Run `npm start` to start the Recipes Online frontend.
 11. In your web browser, navigate to `http://localhost:3000` to begin using the
     Recipes Online web application.

 ## API reference

-The API endpoints used in this application are provided here for your
+The endpoints used in this application are provided here for your
-reference, though the user will not directly interact with them.
+reference, although the user will not directly interact with them.

 ### Get all recipes

-Obtain a list of all recipes.
+Retrieve a list of all recipes.

 **Endpoint:** `GET /api/recipes`